 What is Fentanyl?

-Fentanyl is a type of synthetic opioid intended for pain management prescribed for sufferers of chronic illnesses and terminal conditions.
-To add, fentanyl is particularly potent, proving to be 50 to 100 times stronger than opioids such as heroin.
-This relatively cost-effective drug is commonly used to cut other substances, due to its highly addictive nature.
+Fentanyl is a type of synthetic opioid intended for pain management and prescribed to treat severe pain generally associated with terminal conditions.
+Fentanyl is particularly potent, between 50 to 100 times stronger than other prescription painkillers, like morphine.
+This drug is commonly used to cut other substances (predominantly heroin) due to its highly addictive and potent nature.

-- Continuing fentanyl use despite seeing its negative emotional and physical effects
+- Continuing fentanyl use despite adverse emotional and physical effects

-- Spending the majority of the time using or recovering from the drug
+- Spending a significant amount of time using or recovering from the drug

 - Taking fentanyl for longer than prescribed

-- Inability to quit fentanyl use despite numerous attempts
+- Inability to quit fentanyl despite numerous attempts

 - Changes in sleeping patterns and eating habits